RalfWerner/integrated-process/api29/README.md

 ## Install APK and start XClient ($s) with _c_.
 Before the APK (my*.apk) are installed, all other Termux/Plugins must be _uninstalled_ on the phone.
 - The data from this path should then be stored in path _/storage/emulated/0/api29_ (`a=d/api29`).
-- Tap on the two APK to install them on phone.
+- Tap on the two APK (more in [dropbox](https://www.dropbox.com/sh/e34d0nnwingz2c6/AACVbPuTkvXxFgf-LtYy0Ml9a?dl=0)) to install them on phone.
 - open the termux app (contains all boot packages)
 - with `termux-setup-storage` you get access to `$a`
 - with `bash $a/t` set alias _ll,pp,dd,c_ and links to_**d,u** and **.bashrc** ($a/t) or creates _makefile_ and install the packages.